lakekeeper/lakekeeper/site/docs/getting-started.md

 ### Bootstrapping
 Our self-contained docker compose examples are already bootstrapped and require no further actions.

 After the initial deployment, Lakekeeper needs to be bootstrapped.
 This can be done via the UI or the bootstrap endpoint.
-Among others, bootstrapping sets the initial administrator of lakekeeper and creates the first project.
+Among others, bootstrapping sets the initial administrator of Lakekeeper and creates the first project.
 Please find more information on bootstrapping in the [Bootstrap Docs](../docs/nightly/bootstrap/).

 ### Creating a Warehouse
 Now that the server is running, we need to create a new warehouse.
 We recommend to do this via the UI.

 Alternatively, we can use the REST-API directly.
 For an S3 backed warehouse, create a file called `create-warehouse-request.json`:

 ```json
 {